cschsz/pi_cvechecker/README.md

 # cvechecker
-parses cvedetails.com for new CVEs
+Uses https://maxtruxa.com/cvedb to check for new CVEs

 Programm logging is found in /var/log/cvechecler.log